Best super funds

 "The older cohorts (those born in the 1950s or earlier) are relatively less exposed to growth-orientated assets so you would expect them to underperform MySuper Growth funds over longer periods.
 Capital preservation is more important at those ages so, while they miss out on the full benefit in rising markets, older members in retail lifecycle options are better protected in the event of a market downturn, as was evident during the past year," said a Chant West investment manager.

-How to pick the best super fund
+How to pick the best super fund for you

 There's no one super fund that is best for everyone (sorry!), so when comparing your options you should consider what's the most important for you.
 Look for a fund with low fees and strong investment returns, but also consider the following when looking for the right super fund: